stevef00/demosite/README.md

 - Search, add, move and delete titles using the on-page controls.
 - Import/export collection data as JSON.
 - Data persists in `localStorage`.
+- Each movie is stored as an object with a unique `id` and `title`.

 ## Managing Titles